-The finest strawberries you’ll ever taste will have to come from your own orchard because fully ripened strawberries that you’ve grown yourself will taste sweeter and juicier than any store-bought fruit.
+The finest strawberries you’ll ever taste will have to come from your own orchard because fully ripened strawberries you’ve grown will taste sweeter and juicier than any store-bought fruit.
 You can easily grow these fruits with your own strawberry pyramid planter.

 Nothing compares to biting into a sun-warmed strawberry that’s been picked at the peak of ripeness and eating it right then and there.
 The experience is truly magical and something that you’ll never forget.